winter3angle/dumbsec/content/oscp-prep/htb-optimum.md

 I recalled a similar box in PWK labs and immediately tried to search some exploits for HFS 2.3 and there indeed [some](https://www.exploit-db.com/exploits/39161) that worked well.
 Just had to change connection parameters and spin up a web server with `nc.exe` hosted.
-The exploit could be unreliable and I've got a shell from the second
+The exploit is unreliable and I've got a shell from the second
 try:

 ![user shell](/cstatic/htb-optimum/user-shell.png)